scavicchio/Easy-Walton-Miner/README.md

 # Easy-Walton-Miner
-Batch file setup for running the Walton miner through the command prompt.
+Python and batch file setup for running the Walton miner through the command prompt.
 Allows the user to bypass the thread limit and reach 100% CPU usage on high power machines.
 Automates the startup process to be a one click solution.

 Created by [scavicchio](https://github.com/scavicchio) and [LeifEricson](https://github.com/EBLeifEricson).